Garforth: Education

 Education establishments in Garforth include a secondary school, primary schools and a vocational performing arts college.

 Garforth Academy, a secondary school and sixth form for pupils aged 11–18 is located on Lidgett Lane in Garforth.
 The school has over 2,000 pupils and staff.
 Garforth Community Arts School (situated in Garforth Academy) runs the Garforth Arts Festival, which is a display of artistic works.

 Opposite Garforth Academy is the recently refurbished Strawberry Fields Primary School, formerly known as West Garforth Primary School.
 Other Garforth schools are Ninelands Primary School, Green Lane Primary Academy, East Garforth Primary Academy and St Benedict's Primary School, which is a Catholic school.

 SLP College is a further education college in Garforth, providing specialist vocational training in dance and performing arts.
 Founded as a dance school, it later developed a full-time performing arts course and is now a course provider for the Trinity College, London professional performing arts qualifications.
 The college is accredited to the Council for Dance Education and Training and one of the colleges selected to award the government Dance and Drama Awards.

 Sport

+There are two rugby clubs in Garforth, one League and one Union.
+Garforth Tigers/Tigresses ARLFC play Rugby League and are based at Glebelands Park.
+They have junior (from ages 3-18) and senior teams (from the age of 16) competing in the Yorkshire League.
+There is also a men's Rugby Union team: Garforth RUFC, who play their matches on Garforth Academy's playing fields.

 Local football teams are Garforth Town A.F.C., Garforth Villa Football Club, Garforth W.M.C.
-A.F.C and Garforth Rangers A.F.C.
-Garforth Town play at the Genix Healthcare Stadium (formally known as Wheatley Park) which is located in the corner of the Cedar Ridge estate of Garforth.
+A.F.C. and Garforth Rangers A.F.C.
+Garforth Town play at the Bannister Prentice Community Stadium (formally known as Wheatley Park) which is located in the corner of the Cedar Ridge estate of Garforth.

-There are two rugby clubs in Garforth, one League and one Union.
-Garforth Tigers ARLFC play rugby league and are based at Glebelands.
-They have junior and senior teams competing in the Yorkshire League.
-There is also a men's rugby union team: Garforth RUFC, who play their matches on Garforth Academy's playing fields.